lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

 The goal is to have your training score and test score very close!

 # N = Interpret
-Here you will interpret your final model and identify 3+ actionable insights to give as recommendation based off of the data set.
+Here you will interpret your final model and identify 3+ actionable insights to give as recommendations based off of the data set.
 Make sure this data is presented in a way that a non-technical audience could understand and remember to always say thank you.